bevennyamande/bountyapp/README.md

 # Facial Recognition Application / Script
-- Based on the python facial recognition library
+- Based on the python facial recognition library, Fastapi for python API design

 # Installation
 - clone the repo or move the train.py, app.py and requirements.txt file to your project file directory